unknown-horizons/sounds/README.txt

 DIRECTORY STRUCTURE

 /ambience/			has all ambient sounds
-/battle/	has all battle related sounds
-/buildings/	has all building related sounds /collectors/	has all building collector unit sounds /events/	has all game events and scenario sounds /interface/	has all UI sounds
+/battle/			has all battle related sounds /buildings/[inhabitant level]	has all building related sounds for a specific inhabitant level /collectors/			has all building collector unit sounds /events/			has all game events and scenario sounds /interface/			has all UI sounds
 /voice/				has all spoken voice sounds